borisdev/resume/resume.md

-- The Director of Engineering and I started a new process where the engineers were given the autonomy to write their own Jira issues, instead of being delegated Jira issues by the product team.
+- The Director of Engineering and I started a new process where the engineers were given the autonomy to write their own Jira issues, instead of being delegated Jira issues by the Product team.
 - To start the company's first distributed tracing using Lightstep, I oversaw the integration of my instrumentation work with the required DevOps work.